 For more than three years, FirstNet has worked hand-in-hand with our partners in the states and territories to develop a Network that meets the needs and objectives of our nation's first responders and other public safety personnel.
-After thousands of meetings and countless discussions with public safety, we feel confident about the overall Network solution and individual plans that we have proposed for each state and territory because they have been driven by and reflect public safety's input throughout the nation.
+After thousands of meetings and countless discussions with the public safety community, we feel confident about the overall Network solution and individual plans that we have proposed for each state and territory because they have been driven by and reflect public safety stakeholders' input throughout the nation.

-FirstNet has made a lot of progress over the past year.
-We successfully completed a comprehensive nationwide RFP process, which included prevailing in a protest action; awarded a 25-year contract to AT&T - an innovative private sector technology partner who has nearly 140 years of experience serving the public safety community; and worked effectively and efficiently with AT&T to deliver State Plans three months ahead of schedule and update those plans based on stakeholder input.
+FirstNet has made a great deal of progress over the past year.
+We successfully completed a comprehensive nationwide RFP process; awarded a 25-year contract to AT&T - an innovative private sector technology partner who has nearly 140 years of experience serving the public safety community; and worked effectively and efficiently with AT&T to deliver State Plans three months ahead of schedule and update those plans based on stakeholder input.
 We are now focused on preparing for the deployment of the Network in opt-in states and territories and the next crucial phase of the project - public safety user adoption.

 While there has been much success, we still have work to do.
-As the GAO highlighted, there are areas for improvement, and FirstNet is dedicated to continuing to strive for excellence in every area.4
+As the recent Government Accountability Office report highlighted, there are areas for improvement, and FirstNet is dedicated to continuing to strive for excellence in every area.7

-Through cooperation with the Department of Commerce, NTIA, the FCC, and other federal partners, FirstNet has been able to achieve a great deal over the past year.
+Through cooperation with the Department of Commerce, NTIA, the FCC, the federal members of the FirstNet Board-the Secretary of Homeland Security, the Attorney General, and the Director of the Office of Management and Budget-and other federal partners, FirstNet has continued to meet our commitment to the States and public safety community.
+We have been able to achieve a great deal over the past year.
 Moving forward, we plan to continue to leverage these partnerships.
-Ultimately, the most important action that FirstNet must take is to continue to listen to public safety.
-We at FirstNet have been entrusted by public safety to deliver what they need in order to keep us safe.
-It is this belief that drives us at FirstNet and will ensure that we accomplish what public safety deserves - excellence in service, reliability, and performance.
+Ultimately, the most important action that FirstNet must take is to continue to listen to public safety community.
+We at

-4 U.S. Government Accountability Office, Public Safety Broadband Network: FirstNet Has Made Progress Establishing the Network, but Should Address Stakeholder Concerns and Workforce Planning (2017).
+7 U.S. Government Accountability Office, Public Safety Broadband Network: FirstNet Has Made Progress Establishing the Network, but Should Address Stakeholder Concerns and Workforce Planning (2017).